threedeyes/PDFTranslator/README.md

 # PDFTranslator
 PDF Translator for Haiku.
-Based on muPDF library.
+Based on MuPDF library.